 There are many questions still left to be answered on key policy issues affecting farmers and rural businesses.
-As a farmer-owned cooperative, Land O'Lakes continues to advocate every day on issues affecting our industry – including the need for open trade, and the need for commonsense disaster aid for farmers – here is what we know currently and how we continue engaging with policymakers in Washington:
+As a farmer-owned cooperative, Land O'Lakes continues to advocate every day on issues affecting our industry – including the need for open trade, and the need for commonsense disaster aid for farmers.
+Here is what we know currently and how we continue engaging with policymakers in Washington:

-Removal of tariffs on key trading partners, and approval of the USMCA agreement, remains a top policy priority for Land O’Lakes in 2019.
-Since the beginning of the year, Land O’Lakes and our member-owners have led more than 100 meetings with lawmakers and key Administration officials to advocate for an end to tariffs and approval of USMCA.
+In addition to removal of tariffs on key trading partners, approval of the USMCA agreement has remained a top policy priority for Land O’Lakes in 2019.
+Since the beginning of the year, Land O’Lakes and our member-owners have led more than 150 meetings with lawmakers and key Administration officials to advocate for an end to tariffs and approval of USMCA.

 Market Facilitation Program

-On May 23, USDA announced it will make available an additional $14.5 billion in funding under the Market Facilitation Program (MFP) in 2019, while stopping short of announcing eligibility and payment plans.
+On May 23, USDA announced an additional $14.5 billion in funding under the Market Facilitation Program (MFP) in 2019, and later announced eligibility and payment plans.
 Updated information on MFP can be found on FSA's website, available here.

 Land O’Lakes continues to weigh in with USDA to ensure trade assistance fully reflects the economic impact of retaliatory tariffs on U.S. producers.

-USDA has announced signup under the Dairy Margin Coverage (DMC) program will begin June 17.
+USDA announced signup under the Dairy Margin Coverage (DMC) program beginning June 17.
 For more information, contact your FSA office or go here.